By Sabrina Tavernise

 A panel of outside experts advising the F.D.A. voted overwhelmingly in September that the labels should be changed to reflect the heart risks.

 A spokeswoman for the agency said that companies have until Tuesday to respond to the F.D.A.’s requirement and that the precise wording of the labeling will be worked out over time.
 She could not say exactly when the new wording would take effect.

 Testosterone use has quadrupled since the early 2000s for men in their 40s, driven in part by a marketing campaign that suggests that the drugs are a solution for low energy, low libido and other ills, many of them associated with aging.
 In 2013, 2.3 million Americans were being treated with testosterone therapy, according to material distributed at the panel meeting last year.

-Dr. Aaron Katz, chairman of the department of urology at Winthrop-University Hospital in Mineola, N.Y., said the evidence showing risks of the treatment was mixed, and he questioned the F.D.A.’s changes.
+Dr. Aaron Katz, chairman of the department of urology at Langone Hospital in Mineola, N.Y., said the evidence showing risks of the treatment was mixed, and he questioned the F.D.A.’s changes.
 But he welcomed the effort to consider more carefully how the therapy is used.
 He said that many patients who received it had not even had testosterone level readings, and that the new labels could serve as a speed bump in prescribing the therapy, though doctors could still prescribe it as they see fit, despite what the label says.

 “This is more of a wake-up call for the industry and for physicians,” he said.

 The F.D.A. has approved testosterone therapy for medical conditions including disorders in which the testicles do not produce testosterone because of genetic problems, or for damage from chemotherapy or infection.
 The drugs are not approved for conditions related to aging or declining sexual drive.